 For more information and answers to frequently asked questions about coronavirus.
 You can also contact email@example.com if you have any specific questions, or call us on 0303 040 1770.

-How to stay well in isolation during coronavirus
+How to stay well during the coronavirus pandemic

 In this blog post you will find advice and practical recommendations on how to stay well whilst isolating from the coronavirus.

-Following the government’s recent change in advice regarding coronavirus, and as the outbreak develops around the world, we are all having to spend more time indoors and avoiding social contact.
+Following the government’s advice regarding coronavirus, and as the outbreak develops around the world, we are all having to spend more time indoors and avoiding social contact.

 Self-isolation due to coronavirus may go on for several weeks or months.
 It is important to look after your mental as well as physical health during this time.
 The most important thing you can do is be kind to yourself, we recommend the following steps to look after your physical and mental health whether you are alone or isolated with family.